John Barnhill (American football)

-John Henry "Barnie" Barnhill (February 23, 1903 – October 21, 1973) was an American football player and coach and college athletics administrator.
+John Henry "Barnie" Barnhill (February 23, 1903 – October 21, 1973) was an American football player, coach, and college athletics administrator.
 He served as the head coach at the University of Tennessee (1941–1945) and the University of Arkansas (1946–1949), compiling a record of 54–22–5.

 Tennessee

 Barnhill was an All-Southern lineman under coach Robert Neyland at the University of Tennessee, including the SoCon champion 1927 team.
-As a player, he weighed 175 pounds.

 Coaching and administrative career

 Barnhill was the head coach for the University of Tennessee for four seasons from 1941 to 1945.
 He coached the team during World War II, managing the squad during the absence of General Robert Neyland, who left for the war.
 During that period he led Tennessee to a record of 32–5–2.

 In 1946, after Neyland's return to Tennessee, Barnhill was hired by the University of Arkansas as both head football coach and athletic director.
 Barnhill gave up the head coaching position in 1949 after being diagnosed with multiple sclerosis.
 He continued as athletic director at Arkansas until 1971 and was responsible for hiring head coach Frank Broyles, who ultimately replaced Barnhill as athletic director.